Lallianzuala Chhangte: Personal life

 Chhangte was born in Lunglei, Mizoram.
 His father was a teacher.
 He began to play football since grade one.
 His brother CVL Remtluanga is a footballer, who currently plays for the reserve side of Odisha FC.
-Chhangte's favorites in football are; former England international, Frank Lampard and current Portugal international, Cristiano Ronaldo.
+Chhangte has stated that his favourite footballers are former England international, Frank Lampard and current Portugal international, Cristiano Ronaldo.

+Chhangte is sponsored by global sportswear brand Nike.